kg-kartik/Ambulance-on-demand/README.md

 ## Contributing

-This is basic web app for now with hardcoded values/sample data , it will be updated with more features like heat map and patient handle and ambulance handel in the future.
+This is basic web app for now with hardcoded values/sample data , it will be updated with more features like heat map and patient handle and ambulance handle in the future.
 Till then, feel free to raise a PR.